jackellenberger/emojme/README.md

 * My network requests are slow and jerky
   * That's how we gotta live under [rate limiting](#rate-limiting-and-you).
 To speed things up, try the env vars that are listed, but things might not go well.
 To make things less jerkey, knock down the concurrency so requests are more serial and there is no down time between bursts.

+* I just want to upload this thing fast, but I have to download 20k emoji to upload one?
+  * Nope!
+That is the normal behavior to not anger slack - we do more easy GET's to avoid some troublesome POSTs, but you can turn that off.
+Just add `--allow-collisions` (or `{collsions: true}`) to your upload request.

 ## Inspirations
 * [emojipacks](https://github.com/lambtron/emojipacks) is my OG.
 It mostly worked but seems rather undermaintained.